 Prioritize your action items, starting with the most important factors first.
 (Perhaps these are your threats if they are urgent matters.)

-Execute your plan.
+Execute your plan with a business proposal.
 Introduce the plan in the format of listed action items for your team, making sure to assign a designated person for each topic.

 As your business continues to grow and evolve, know that this is just a snapshot of a moment in time.
 Many of these factors are subject to change at a later date.
 It’s a good idea to come back to this exercise in the future so that you can properly assess where your business stands in your industry and how far along you came.